Last Gameboard

 Dashboard

-Upon succesfully loggin in to a server, you’ll be greeted with the dashboard from which you can join/launch games.
+Upon succesfully logging in to a server, you’ll be greeted with the dashboard from which you can join/launch games.
 Although the looks are different, you should be able to find all the information you need in the main dashboard docs.

 If you used PlanarAlly before you might notice that the dashboard has a different UI compared to the main PA dashboard.
 This is because the gameboard version is using a new UI that should be pushed to the main PA codebase soon!